codesilva/codesilva.github.io/_drafts/pitches/tropical-rails.md

 - Some statistics (I provide statistics on app engagement when using push notifications)
 - Implementing Push Notifications

+Your app can have much more retention if you use push notifications.
+I will show you how to implement them.

 ### Other engagement features